OAuth Connections

 Default saved credential connectors

 Saved credentials refers to the functionality where Tableau Cloud stores user tokens for OAuth connections.
 This allows users to save their OAuth credentials to their user profile on Tableau Cloud.
-After they have saved the credentials, they will not be prompted when they subsequently publish, edit, or refresh when accessing the connector.
+After they’ve saved the credentials, they won’t be prompted when they subsequently publish, edit, or refresh when accessing the connector.

 All supported connectors are listed under Saved Credentials for Data Sources on users’ My Account Settings page on Tableau Cloud.
 Users manage their saved credentials for each connector.